 Penile implants are often preferable to drug treatments because they still allow a certain level of spontaneity, it’s simpler to predict and control how long the erection will last, they’re simple to operate, and they provide a firm and reliable erection without complicated user intervention as frequently as desired.

 These devices are also preferable because they do not alter the fundamental shape, size, or sensations of the penis.
+But if you are interested in growing the size of your penis, then you should check out proextender review.
 While penile implants facilitate an erection, they do not function as a complete replacement and solution for problems with sexual desire and arousal, and they are not intended for those whose erectile dysfunction may be reversible or situational or those who have moderate to severe diabetes.